MadStudioRoblox/ProfileService/docs/troubleshooting.md

         Due to technical limitations, it's expected that at least 5% of the time, when the player hops servers rapidly, the profile can take up to 15 seconds to load.
 If implemented correctly, ProfileService will load profiles as fast as the Roblox API allows it when the player joins a server without a server hop.
-It's recommended to release profiles right before universe teleports to speed up session lock releasing and preventing time penalties related to server hopping.
+It's recommended to release profiles right before universe teleports to speed up session lock releasing and further preventing time penalties related to server hopping as much as possible.

 **MAKE SURE YOUR [ProfileService](/ProfileService/tutorial/settingup/) MODULE IS UP TO DATE**